-The field work raised a number of issues which became the basis of the Global Consciousness Project.
-Among these are questions about the effects of mere attention or mental engagement as opposed to directed intention: is the latter necessary, or might RNGs be generally responsive to the consciousness environment?12 Working in the field with groups also suggested using multiple devices in a distributed network: would multiple, simultaneous data streams reveal different effects?^{15,16} Would the RNGs correlate with each other and would this be a function of their proximity to the event or their mutual separation?
-Other questions concern the impact of various qualities that characterize events: their size, coherence, emotional tone, importance, human vs. natural origin, etc.
+The field work raised a number of issues that became the basis of the GCP.
+Among these are questions about the effects of mere attention or mental engagement as opposed to directed intention: is the latter necessary, or might RNGs be generally responsive to the some aspect of consciousness?
+Working in the field with groups also suggested using multiple devices in a distributed network: would multiple, simultaneous data streams reveal different effects?
+Would the RNGs correlate with each other and would this be a function of their proximity to the event or their mutual separation?
+Other questions concern the impact of various qualities that characterize events: their size, coherence, emotional tone, importance, human versus natural origin, and so forth.

-In 1997 an effort was launched to engage these issues using a permanent, world-wide network of RNGs.
-The result was the Global Consciousness Project, which began data collection in August, 1998 and continues to this day.^{17,18} The GCP network is an instrument designed to capture indications of mind-matter correlations manifesting on a global scale.
-In practical terms, the project makes a conceptual leap from the single-device laboratory and field experiments which examined individual intention and group attention, respectively, to a multi-device experiment designed to look for effects of synchronized or coherent mass consciousness on a global scale.
+In 1997, an effort was launched to engage these issues using a permanent, world-wide network of RNGs.
+The result was the GCP, which began data collection in August, 1998, and continues to this day.
+The GCP network is an instrument designed to capture indications of mind-matter correlations manifesting on a global scale.
+In practical terms, the project makes a conceptual leap from the single-device laboratory and field experiments that examined individual intention and group attention, respectively, to a multidevice experiment designed to look for effects of synchronized or coherent mass consciousness on a global scale.